iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 Getting Started
 ###############

-This section provides a short guide to help you begin using the **iorodeo-potentiostat** library.
+This section provides a short guide to help you begin using your potentiostat shield using the **iorodeo-potentiostat** library.

-This module is tested on Python 2.7 and Python 3.x.
+This library is tested on Python 2.7 and Python 3.x.

 ************
 Installation